paulusTecnion/uberlogger-esp32/readme.md

   - **ESP System Settings**
     - `Panic handler behaviour` = `GDBStub on panic`
     - `Channel for console output` = `USB CDC`

----

 5. Putting Uberlogger in programming mode

-Turn on the Uberlogger.
-Then hold the "mode" and "reset" button simultaneously and release the "reset" button.
+ - Turn on the Uberlogger
+ - Then hold the "mode" and "reset" button simultaneously and release the "reset" button.
 A new COM port should pop on your PC.
-Use ```idf.py build flash``` to build and flash the Uberlogger or add the ```-p COMPORT``` parameter where COMPORT is the COM port name/location, to flash directly without using auto-detect.
+ - Use ```idf.py build flash``` to build and flash the Uberlogger or add the ```-p COMPORT``` parameter where COMPORT is the COM port name/location, to flash directly without using auto-detect.
+---

 ## 🧪 Optional: Disable Webserver (for faster build)